 Student clubs and organizations must be registered and formally approved before using the College's facilities or the College's name in sponsoring any meeting or event.
-With the exception of regularly scheduled meetings, each club or organization activity must be approved by the counselor assigned to student activities (known as the Student Activities Coordinator).
-Each club or organization must have an advisor who is approved by the Student Activities Coordinator (SAC).
+Except regularly scheduled meetings, each club or organization activity must be approved by the counselor assigned to student activities (known as the Student Activities Coordinator).
+Each club or organization must have an advisor approved by the Student Activities Coordinator (SAC).
 Each fall, the SAC will review and update, as needed, the list of advisors for each club or organization.
-The SAC will keep a master list of advisors.
+The SAC will keep a list of advisors.

 The definition and scope of an "advisor" is a faculty or staff member of Richmond Community College, connected with or interested in the organization, who shall offer support and advice to the officers in fulfilling the purposes of the organization.
-The advisor shall be available to meet with members of the organization at their regular meetings, special meetings, and special functions both on and off campus.
-The advisor will ensure that proper procedures are used to schedule events (by utilizing the Club Event and Activities Form), promote and publicize events, and submit event requisitions in a timely manner.
+The advisor shall be available to meet with organization members at their regular meetings, special meetings, and special functions on and off campus.
+The advisor will ensure that proper procedures are used to schedule events (by utilizing the Club Event and Activities Form), promote and publicize events, and submit event requisitions promptly.
 The College will accept no liability for a student or group of students who have not completed the Club Event and Activities Form and received approval from the SAC.
 The advisor will also ensure that the organization abides by the "Student Code of Conduct" at all activities.

 It is the responsibility of each advisor and the SGA to oversee all student activities.
-The College is responsible for all groups and organizations that have been chartered and all events scheduled.
+The College is responsible for all groups and organizations chartered and all events scheduled.
 Activities must be registered with the SAC at least one week before the event, with copies of the Club Event and Activities Form being sent to: